 Airway-Focused Orthodontic Treatment

-Did you know that obstructive sleep apnea and sleep-disordered breathing in kids is tied to mouth breathing, restless sleep, poor school performance, behavioral problems and even ADHD?
+Did you know that obstructive sleep apnea and sleep-disordered breathing in kids are tied to mouth breathing, restless sleep, poor school performance, behavioral problems, and even ADHD?
 Or that mouth breathing can cause major changes in your child’s dental and facial development?
 Foundations Orthodontics can help!
-Our board-certified orthodontists and bite correction experts, Dr. Renee Moran and Dr. Caitlin White, offer airway treatment in Denver, Centennial, Granby and Winter Park, CO for patients of all ages.
-When children, teenagers and adults can breathe properly and sleep soundly, it greatly improves their quality of life.
+Our board-certified orthodontists and bite correction experts, Dr. Renee Moran and Dr. Caitlin White, offer airway treatment in Centennial, Granby, and Winter Park, CO for patients of all ages.
+When children, teenagers, and adults can breathe properly and sleep soundly, it greatly improves their quality of life.

 young boy sleeping